-We come from opposite directions, North and South, a crosshatch of geographic lines that have intersected in New York City.
+We come from opposite directions, North and South, East and West, a crosshatch of geographic lines that have intersected in New York City.

 He teaches prose and poetry writing at The Writers Studio in New York City’s West Village.
-His stories, poems, and book reviews have been widely published, and he has won story awards including the 2016 Writers at Work fellowship and Pushcart nominations.
+His stories, poems, and book reviews have been widely published, and he has won story awards and received Pushcart nominations.
 Raised in the South, he now lives in New York City. christopherxshade.com

 Amy Dupcak is the author of Dust, Short Stories (Lucid River Press) and her fiction and creative nonfiction have appeared in Sonora Review, Phoebe, Hypertext, Fringe, Litro, and other literary journals.
 She earned an MFA in Fiction from The New School and teaches writing workshops to young writers at Writopia Lab. www.amydupcak.com